 Overall, the 3-Series bucks an ongoing (and somewhat tired) trend of making sport sedans more and more wedge-like in profile, and with relatively level doors, lower doorlines, and a little more window space, it's a refreshing departure here as the 'weight' of the car visually downward (adding perceived width).

 Neat and nicely detailed is the best way to sum up the 3-Series' exterior up close.
-It wears the current BMW-family front end better than of the other current sedans in the lineup; headlights curve around the corners of the wide kidney grille, also contributing to the wider and more aggressive appearance.
-In back the 3-Series sedan is traditional and conservative, but very handsome.
+The 3-Series wears BMW's corporate front end better than the other sedans in the lineup; its headlights nicely wrap into the corners of the kidney grille, which helps the 3-Series wear a lower, more aggressive face.
+In back, the 3-Series is mostly reserved, with a tidy rear bumper that finishes off the car handsomely.

-Inside, there's really nothing retro or nostalgic about the current 3-Series models, and we appreciate that; the horizontally oriented instrument panel helps maximize space, and overall the interior layout provides a coherence missing from the last-generation 3-Series.
+Inside, the plain and new approach to the 3-Series is actually fairly refreshing; there aren't any styling cues of past cars and the horizontal dash opens up for more interior space than previous models.
+The interior layout is a cohesive design that was missing from prior generations of the 3-Series.
 In keeping with the latest trend for dash design, the dash itself is quite low while a slim, tablet-like widescreen display on the dash stands alone but fits right in.
-Meanwhile, understated but high-tech-looking appliqués on the face of the dashboard, done in brushed aluminum or wood, make your statement of luxury, whatever that might be.
+Meanwhile, the trim and dash can be finished in brushed aluminum or wood—depending on your level of luxury—with high-tech touches to keep the car current.
 Just try every color and trim combination before you buy, as some of them are pretty visually busy.

 The 3-Series sedans can be equipped with many different trim lines and appearance packages, and they tend to make the most difference inside the cabin.
 For instance, Sport cars have blacked-out detailing and red accents; Luxury-line cars come with chromed grille slats and more chrome on the outside, and glossy wood trim on the inside; Additionally, for 2015, there's new Oyster Dakota leather and brushed aluminum trim, while dark burl walnut wood is now available with the Sport Line and Fineline Anthracite wood trim is offered in the M Sport.
 Through the BMW Individual line, you can get a number of other special trims, including a leather dash.